Charles Eliot (diplomat): British East Africa

 In the carrying out of this policy of colonisation a dispute arose between Eliot and Lord Lansdowne, the British Foreign Secretary.
 Lansdowne, believing himself bound by pledges given to the East Africa Syndicate, decided that they should be granted the lease of the 500 sqmi they had applied for; but after consulting officials of the protectorate then in London, he refused Eliot permission to conclude leases for 50 sqmi each to two applicants from South Africa.
 Eliot thereupon resigned his post, and in a public telegram to the prime minister, dated Mombasa, 21 June 1904, gave as his reason:- "Lord Lansdowne ordered me to refuse grants of land to certain private persons while giving a monopoly of land on unduly advantageous terms to the East Africa Syndicate.
 I have refused to execute these instructions, which I consider unjust and impolitic."
 On the day Sir Charles sent this telegram, Sir Donald William Stewart, the chief commissioner of Ashanti (Ghana), was appointed his successor.

 University administration

-In 1905 Eliot was the first Vice-Chancellor of the newly created University of Sheffield until 1912 when he was appointed the first Vice-Chancellor of the University of Hong Kong; he served there until 1918 when he was recalled to the diplomatic service becoming high commissioner and consul-general in Siberia.
+In 1905 Eliot was the first Vice-Chancellor of the newly created University of Sheffield.
+On 17 March 1912 he accepted the appointment to become the first Vice-Chancellor of the University of Hong Kong; he served there until he was recalled to the diplomatic service becoming high commissioner and consul-general in Siberia in August 1918.

 Japan

-He was the British Ambassador to Japan in 1920–1926: though the position was not renewed, he stayed in Japan, studying the practice of Buddhism there.
+He was the British ambassador to Japan in 1920–1926: though the position was not renewed, he stayed in Japan, studying the practice of Buddhism there.
 He regretted the 1921 decision to end the Anglo-Japanese alliance in 1923.

 Taken ill with influenza, he decided to return to England but died on the journey on 16 March 1931 and was buried at sea in the Straits of Malacca.
 He never married.